John Frederick Lewis Biography | Oil Paintings

 7-14-1804 London, ENG – 8-15-1876 London, ENGBack to Artist IndexView Artists Paintings

-John Frederick Lewis very careful and loving representation of Islamic architecture, furnishings, screens, and costumes set new standards of realism, which influenced other artists, including the leading French Orientalist painter Jean-Léon Gérôme in his later works.
-Unlike many other Orientalist painters who took a salacious interest in the women of the Middle East, he never painted a nude, and his wife modeled for several of his harem scenes.
+John Frederick Lewis very careful and loving portrayals of Islamic architecture, furnishings, screens, and costumes set new standards of authenticity, which influenced the works of other French Orientalist painters like Jean-Leon Gerome, especially in his later works.
+Unlike many other Orientalist painters who took a salacious interest in the women of the Middle East, Lewis he never painted a nude and used his wife as a model for several of his harem scenes.

 John Frederick Lewis was an early traveler on what was to become a well-trodden route for English artists, though some ten years behind David Wilkie in Spain.
 David Roberts, who became the other leading British Orientalist, mainly through his lithographs, was in Spain and the Middle East at the same time as Lewis, though the two rarely met, and William James Müller had been in Cairo in 1838.

-In 1837 he left for travels that took him to Constantinople in 1840, after Italy and Greece.
-He continued to Egypt and lived in Cairo in rather grand style between 1841 and 1851, in a traditional upper-class house that he often used as a setting for his paintings.
+In 1837 he left for extended travels through Italy and Greece, finally arriving in Constantinople in 1840, from there he continued to Egypt and lived in Cairo between 1841 and 1851 in grand style in a traditional upper-class house that he often used as a setting for his oil paintings.

-In Egypt he made large numbers of precise drawings that he turned into paintings after his return to England in 1851.
-In 1850 his watercolor The Harem (now in a private collection in Japan, and rather faded) was a huge hit when exhibited in London.
+In Egypt, he made plenty of drawings that he used as a reference for his paintings after his return to England in 1851.
+In 1850, the painting The Harem was a huge hit when it was exhibited in London.

 Art Movement: Orientalism

 He Traveled To Spain, Morocco, Egypt, Turkey, Italy, Greece

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.